pospi/jschema.binding/README.md

 - `change`<br />
 	Fires in response to a change in the record.
 Receives the current record instance and previous data bundle as parameters.
 - `change.update`<br />
-	Fires in response to an update of the record.
-Receives the current record instance and previous data bundle as parameters.
+	Fires in response to an update of the record, or an update of a particular value on the record.
+Receives as parameters the current record instance, previous value, new value, dot-notated index of the property modified and name of the event fired.
 	This callback, as well as `change.create` and `change.delete`, can also be bound to any number of subnamespaces, denoting indexes into the data record and its subproperties.
 - `change.create`<br />
 	Fires in response to a property initialisation within the record, in the same manner as `change.update`.
+The previous value will be undefined in this case.
 - `change.delete`<br />
 	Fires in response to a property being deleted within the record, in the same manner as `change.update`.
+The new value will be undefined in this case.

 ### Methods ###